Cargo traffic operations are continuing strong, even though the covid 19 has had a strong impact on the passenger traffic.

 However, from Monday 28 September, people are able to come to work in Finland from Sweden and Estonia without a self-isolation period.

-Read more: September 24, 2020: Restrictions on entry into the country to be tightened due to COVID-19
+September 24, 2020, Ministry of Social Affairs and Health Ministry of the Interior: Restrictions on entry into the country to be tightened due to COVID-19

 Traffic at the passenger harbours